cdsap/Talaiot/README.md

 | publishBuildMetrics          | Publish build metrics of the publisher, true by default                               |
 | publishTaskMetrics           | Publish tasks metrics of the publisher, true by default                               |

-Included in: `com.cdsap.talaiot` and `com.cdsap.talaiot.plugin.rethinkdb` plugins.
+Included in: `io.github.cdsap.talaiot` and `io.github.cdsap.talaiot.plugin.rethinkdb` plugins.

 #### Custom Publishers
 Talaiot allows using custom publishers defined by the requirements of your environment, in case you are using another implementation.